 Similar to breastfeeding, speech issues may be caused by tongue tie, but it isn’t one size fits all.
 Some children can have normal speech with a tethered tongue and others may have underlying causes outside of their tongue.
 Speech issues should be evaluated by a speech therapist and if the therapist is concerned, a physician should evaluate.
 Tongue tie will not make a child non-verbal, but rather cause certain sounds to not be clear such as the sounds for the letters t , d, n and l.

 For babies under the age of 6 months, a simple office-based procedure is all that is necessary to adequately address tongue tie.
 Older children may need sedation to complete the procedure as it may be difficult to have the child cooperate.
 Ear, nose at throat (ENT) surgeons have expertise in this procedure.

-Charles A. Elmaraghy, MD, is Chief of the Department of Otolaryngology at Nationwide Children’s Hospital and an active faculty member in the Department of Otolaryngology – Head and Neck Surgery and an Assistant Professor of Clinical Otolaryngology at The Ohio State University College of Medicine.
+Charles A. Elmaraghy, MD, is chief of the Department of Otolaryngology at Nationwide Children’s Hospital and an active faculty member in the Department of Otolaryngology – Head and Neck Surgery and a professor of Clinical Otolaryngology at The Ohio State University College of Medicine.

 Browse by Author